 - Nominees must have graduated from Jacobs High School 10 years prior to the induction year.

-- Nominees must have excelled in chosen profession, community service, and/or civic involvement.
+- Nominees must have excelled in their chosen profession, community service, and/or civic involvement.

-- Special consideration will be given to nominees that embody the core values of Jacobs High School: adaptability, open-mindness, collaborativeness, empathy, and critical thought.
+- Special consideration will be given to nominees that embody the core values of Jacobs High School: adaptability, open-mindedness, collaborativeness, empathy, and critical thought.

 - The selection committee will make the final decision for induction.
 The committee may contact the nominator for additional information.

 - A nomination form must be completed for a nominee to be considered.

 - Anyone may nominate, and alumni may also nominate themselves.